Banchō Seisaku Kenkyūjo: Komura faction era

 In October 1996, Komoto retired from politics, and then retired from his role as faction chairman in February 1997.
-He was succeeded by Masahiko Kōmura, although the faction continued to be called the "former Komoto faction" (旧河本派) until Komoto passed away in 2001.
+He was succeeded by Masahiko Kōmura, although the faction continued to be called the "former Komoto faction" (旧河本派) until Komoto died in 2001.

 Seiko Noda, who would later become a candidate in the 2021 LDP leadership election, got her start as the youngest ever government cabinet member in Japanese history at the age of 37 in July 1997 while a member of the former Komoto faction, although she later withdrew from the faction in 2003.

 Yūji Yamamoto, who started out in the Komura faction, worked hard to convince other Diet members to support Shinzo Abe in his eventually successful bid for the 2006 LDP leadership election, and also was a part of the First Abe Cabinet.
 Another faction member, Norihiko Akagi, joined the cabinet soon thereafter, although he was dismissed following allegations of financial misdoings.

-In August 2007, faction leader Komura became Minister of Defense, although he was demoted down to Foreign Minister under the Yasuo Fukuda cabinet, and eventually was dropped altogether from the Asō cabinet.
+In August 2007, faction leader Komura became Minister of Defense, and was moved to the position of Foreign Minister under the Yasuo Fukuda cabinet, before eventually leaving the cabinet when Fukuda resigned.
 Faction member Tadamori Ōshima also served a lengthy tenure as the LDP's National Diet Committee chairman.

 Following the 2009 general election, which was disastrous for the LDP, Oshima briefly left the faction to serve as the LDP's secretary general.
 The party also moved its headquarters to lower costs.

 In 2012, the faction begun discussions to possibly merge into Aso's faction, although there was concern that this would cause the faction to lose its distinction features as well as tarnish the faction's historical image.

 In the 2012 LDP leadership election, the Komura faction once again supported Shinzo Abe.

 Ōshima faction era

 In October 2012, Komura was replaced by Oshima as leader of the faction, and thus the Oshima faction was then established.
 For a long period of time after this, Komura still continued to hold an important position as the LDP's vice president.

-On May 15, 2017, it was finally decided to merge into Aso's faction.
-It was also decided that some members of the Tengen-kai, the faction led by House of Representatives Steering Committee Chairman Tsutomu Sato, would join the new faction.
-This resulting faction was expected to overtake the Heisei Kenkyukai, which had previously been a large and prestigious faction that claimed many former prime ministers, to become the second-largest faction in the LDP after the Seiwa Seisaku Kenkyukai, the latter of which had been dominant throughout the 21st century.

 In April 2015, Oshima left the faction after he was appointed as the Speaker of the House of Representatives.